Skip to main content

 Alerts communicate fault and status conditions from the EMS to Tensor Cloud.
 Two complementary channels are used:

-• dt/{siteId}/{gatewayId}/alert (alertEvent) → Delta updates when an alert changes state (inactive → active or active → inactive).
+• dt/{siteId}/{gatewayId}/alert (alertEvent) → Delta updates when an alert changes state (status becomes active or cleared).

 • dt/{siteId}/{gatewayId}/alert/active (alertState) → Periodic full snapshot of all currently active alerts.